How do you keep donors and turn one-time donors into loyal supporters?

 Show a heart-warming photo.

-Charity: water is renowned for its attention to imagery, and this thank you is no different.
+Charity: water is renowned for its attention to imagery, and this thanks is no different.
 It shows one child enjoying water.

 Make sure the image is of a person (or animal if that is your focus), is tightly framed, and is large.
 You could also include a video, as long as it is focused on someone who benefits from the donor's generosity and is simple.